adderbyte/Conversational_AI/README.md

 ---------------------------
 #### Conversational AI
 ---------------------------
-The aim of this project is to deploy a conversational AI in flask AI such that the models are pretrained.
-The pretrained models are preloaded in flask api and are used to answer posted queries (post or get method)
+The aim of this project is to deploy a conversational AI developed using RASA library in  flask environment.
+The models are pretrained and are loaded  in flask api to power the conversation.
+Using this approach queries from the web interface are answered.

 ---------------------------
 #### Conversational AI